iitis/aruco_labeling/README.md

 ## Running the code

-To run the aruco_labeling node you can just modify the launch file ``launch/auto_labeling.launch`` and run it as follow:
+To run the aruco_labeling node you can just modify the launch file ``launch/auto_labeling.launch`` and run it using the following command:

 ```sh
 roslaunch aruco_labeling auto_labeling.launch